As an ethical retailer, we have always worked hard to lead the way in environmental and sustainable initiatives.

-The machines dispense whole milk into reusable glass bottles, which you can purchase at Grand Marché St Helier.
-Once you have purchased a glass milk bottle you can refill it with milk in store, paying for just the milk at the checkout.
+The glass bottles can be picked up at the milk vending machine and purchased in store.
+Once you have purchased a glass milk bottle you can refill it with milk, paying for just the milk at the checkout.

-We have introduced the machines in an effort to help reduce Jersey’s plastic consumption and our impact on the environment.
+This has been introduced to help reduce Jersey’s single-use packaging consumption and our impact on the environment.

-The milk costs £1.30 per litre, which is exactly the same price the milk was sold in plastic bottles.
+The milk costs £1.10 per litre.
+The milk is on a special promo price of 99p per litre for launch.
 The machine only accepts 1 litre bottles so you will not be able to purchase any less milk in one go.

-The reusable glass bottles cost £2.50 each and once you have purchased one you can reuse it multiple times at the machine to collect your milk, provided it is sterilised regularly.
+The reusable glass bottles cost £2.50 each and once you have purchased one you can reuse it at the machine to collect your milk, provided it is sterilised regularly.

 Can I use my own glass bottle?

-Will Classic Herd milk still be sold in plastic bottles in your other stores?
+Will milk still be sold in cartons in your other stores?

 How long can the milk be kept for?